 Operating & Resource Grants

 CIHR's Operating Grant program is the most common funding source for researchers in the health sciences.
 This program offers two competitions annually.
 All applicants must register their intention to apply for a new or renewal Operating Grants and/or Resource Grants.
 Applications for which there has been no registration will not be accepted by CIHR.
-CIHR has prepared tips for writing a successful grant application, which will be particularly useful for new applicants.
+CIHR has prepared a Guide for new Principal Investigators that covers tips for writing a successful grant application, which will be particularly useful for early career researchers.